ThomRosario/as/Smartthings/MonopriceInWallSwitch.md

 3. If the LED blinks twice, the module is configured for a Single Wall Switch with Indicator Light.

 Apparently the default on this device is WITH indicator light (#3), which my switch is not.
 So I'm hoping that if I follow these steps and get the LED to blink once, it may solve my issue.

+*(Images are from Kaimanson in [this thread](https://community.smartthings.com/t/monoprice-in-wall-on-off-module-11989/33993/3), the wiring info is from Brad_Langhorst, and the switch programming is from Layton -- all in the same thread.)*